gprMax/gprMax/README.rst

 2. Install a C compiler which supports OpenMP
 3. Build and install gprMax

+You can watch screencasts that demonstrate the installation and update processes at http://docs.gprmax.com/en/latest/screencasts.html

 1. Install Python, required Python packages, and get gprMax source
 ------------------------------------------------------------------